replete/obsidian-minimal-theme-css-snippets/README.md

 <a href="https://www.buymeacoffee.com/replete"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=replete&button_colour=BD5FFF&font_colour=ffffff&font_family=Poppins&outline_colour=000000&coffee_colour=FFDD00" /></a>

 ## Updates (scroll to next section for snippet details)
+- **2024-03-20** Make.MD Banners are back.
+Thankfully they've sorted out whatever was going on, so I've refactored the snippets entirely, and it works much better with less code.
 - **2024-03-17** Added new Omnisearch plugin visual fixes.
 I've made a number of changes in recent commits but haven't updated notes.
 At some point I'll update screenshots and things.
 Where is that banner plugin to replace buggy Make.MD?!?!?!?!
 - **2024-02-21** Disabled a number of plugins for performance reasons.
 Trying out ollama embeddings plugin, but its early days.
 - **2024-02-21** Works on mobile.
 Make.MD banners stopped working again, combined with the broken inline file context I've chosen to just give up and disable Make.MD for now.
 I'll live without the pretty banners, it's a shame to lose this nice functionality but there are no other banner plugin alternatives that work and Make.MD is no longer worth dealing with.
 I'll leave the banner functionality here but if it works for you now, updating it may cause you problems.